-Paint shall be waterborne in accordance with Federal Specification TT-P-1952E, Type I or Type II depending on usage [Type I has a standard drying time (no pick-up when tested in accordance with ASTM D 711), Type II may be used for striping where faster curing is desirable].
+Paint shall be waterborne in accordance with Federal Specification TT P 1952E, Type I or Type II depending on usage [Type I has a standard drying time (no pick up when tested in accordance with ASTM D 711), Type II may be used for striping where faster curing is desirable].
 Paint shall be furnished in [white (37925), yellow (33538 or 33655), red (31136), black (37038), and pink (1 part red - 31136 to two parts white - 37925)] in accordance with Federal Standard Number 595.
 Black paint should be used to outline a border at least six inches wide around markings on all pavements.
 Black paint shall not contain glass beads.

 Glass beads shall meet the requirements for Federal Specification TT-B-1325D, Type III.
 Glass beads shall be treated with all compatible coupling agents recommended by the manufacturers of the paint and reflective media to ensure adhesion and embedment.
+Designers shall include in the construction documents the requirement glass beads shall be installed in the first application of paint.